 As important, perhaps, as diner history or design elements is the meaning that diners convey – a clean and comfortable feeling that still resonates strongly with people today.
 In 1982, the Baltimore Sun ran an article lamenting the closing of many area diners – asked why the Bel-Loc Diner was able to stay in business while many other diners had closed, owner William “Bill” Doxanas, who still owns the Bel-Loc Diner today, said that he worked hard to create an image of “cleanliness, good food, and reasonable prices.”
 An aspiration that goes back to the beginning of this American cultural icon—and which Americans still expect when they see a shiny silver diner.

-Mark Tuminello has a degree in History from Towson University, is a Baltimore City resident, and recently enjoyed lunch with his daughters at Bel-Loc Diner.
+Mark Tuminello has a Bachelor’s Degree in Mass Communication, and is currently working towards a Master’s in Historic Preservation at the University of Maryland.
+He is a Baltimore City resident and recently enjoyed lunch with his daughters at Bel-Loc Diner.

 On the northern end of the city, technically in Parkville, we land at the space-age-styled Bel-Loc Diner.
 The diner got its name from a combination of the words “Beltway” and “Loch Raven Boulevard”, where it sits near that junction.
 In an interview with Roadside Magazine in 2007, Phil DeRaffele described this style of diner the most beautiful he ever built.
 Some diner enthusiasts couldn’t agree more, but other than the Bel-Loc, few examples remain.
 DeRaffele built this one in 1964, making it one of the last of its kind before the industry completely flung off its transportation metaphor.
 In general, a year later, all the builders would hide the light under a brick-faced bushel, signaling the end of the party.